Ordinary sentences that actually have a hidden meaning - Invisible SOS appearing in SOS -

 So, I’ve summarised it simply.

-Because being driven by emotion connects directly to survival instincts
+We are driven by emotion because it connects directly to our survival instincts

-Humans’ ancient brain – specifically the amygdala, which senses fear, and the hippocampus, which stores long-term memory – operates on emotion.
+The older parts of the human brain – the amygdala, which processes fear, and the hippocampus, which stores long-term memory – operate on emotion.

 As often noted, including in the well-known ‘Smartphone Brain’ by Anders Hansen, the amygdala is part of the ancient brain; it is the amygdala that renders reason ineffective.